Definition tables¶

 -- Not called for bulk node placement (i.e. schematics and VoxelManip).

--- Note: Within an on_construct callback, minetest.set_node can cause an
+-- Note: Within an on_construct callback, core.set_node can cause an

 -- infinite loop if it invokes the same callback.